 Notes.
 Basic in an indicator for counties where plants that received a basic transfer were located.
 Advanced in an indicator for counties where plants that received an advanced transfer were located.
+Private is an indicator equal to one for non-state-owned firms.
 New is an indicator equal to one for firms that entered the market between 1998 and 2013.
 Log Value Added and Exports are measured in 2020 US\$ millions, reevaluated at 1 RMB in 1955=3.9605 USD in 2020; Log TFPR is logged total factor productivity revenue computed with Gandhi et al. (2020) method.
 Data are provided at the firm level from the China Industrial Enterprises database between 1998 and 2013.
-Standard errors are clustered at the firm level. \\\ p < 0.01, \\ p < 0.05, \ p < 0.1.
+Standard errors are clustered at the firm level. p < 0.01, p < 0.05, p < 0.1.